 In early October 1944, Louie’s name appeared on a list of POWs being sent to Japan.
 The POWs rode the train to Manila and march to the Port Area of Manila.
 There, they went to Pier 7.

-In the camp, Louie was reunited with CPO Mason Robinson Jr. who he had grown up with.
-Having each other in the camp made the experience a little easier to deal with.
+The ranking officer in the camp was an American doctor, so he commanded all the POWs in the camp regardless of nationality.
+After the POWs arrived from the Philippines, they were given a few days off to recover before being put to work.
+In the camp, Louie was reunited with CPO Mason Robinson Jr. who he had grown up with as a child.
+Having each other in the camp made the experience a little easier to deal with being a POW.

 Of his time in the camp, he said, “Cold?
 It was bitter cold.
 We nearly froze to death.”
 When asked about heating facilities, he held out his two hands and said that was how much coal the POWs received once a day for two small stoves for 150 men.
 “Most of the time, however, we could smuggle coal in from the mines in our pockets and stored away in our clothing.
 Of course, we slept with all our clothes on.”